karakays/lfcs/README.md

 ##### Source management

 Assign a zone to a source network address.
+Any packets coming from this source  - where source address equals is associated with the zone.

 To assign a network (all hosts in the network) to a zone, permanently
 ```firewall-cmd --permanent --zone=trusted --add-source=192.168.1.0/24```